Psychtoolbox-3/psychtoolbox-3.github.com/docs/ComputePhotopigmentBleaching.md

 receptortype
   'cones'     -- computations for cones.
 [Default]
   'rods'      -- computations for rods.
-Currently only implemented for
-                 recovery kinetics.
-Need to find and enter half-bleach
-                 constant for rods in scotopic trolands and/or
-                 isomerizations to do steady state of full kinetic
-                 calculations for rods.

 units         -- units of irradiance
   'trolands'     input irradiance trolands.
 Note that the computation
                  only makes sense for L and M cones if this is the input.
                  This is photopic trolands if receptor type is 'cones'.
-                 [Default]
+                 [Default].
+It is scotopic trolands if receptor type is
+                 rods.
   'isomerizations'  nominal isomerization rate in
                  isomerizations/cone-sec, comptued taking into account
                  pre-retinal absorption as well as nominal cone axial